 David Marsden Best Paper Prize

-The David Marsden Best Paper Prize was created in 2022, in commemoration of Professor David Marsden, who founded and coordinated SASE Network G. The $500 prize is funded by the Socio-Economic Review, of which David Marsden was a founding editor, and the German Journal of Human Resources Management, of whose Editorial Board David Marsden was a member.
+The David Marsden Best Paper Prize was created in 2022, in commemoration of Professor David Marsden, who founded and coordinated SASE Network G: Labor Markets, Education and Human Resources, and was founding editor of the Socio-Economic Review and many other journals.
+The $500 prize is funded by the Socio-Economic Review, of which David Marsden was a founding editor, and the German Journal of Human Resource Management, of whose Editorial Board David Marsden was a member.

-The prize jury looks for papers that address substantive questions and issues related to labor markets, education, and human resources, and that reflect David Marsden’s unique capacity to foster theory-driven research, to engage in cross-disciplinary dialogue, and to encourage an international perspective even when focused on a single national or sectoral case.
-Early career researchers are especially encouraged to submit papers for consideration.
-The award is granted annually during the award ceremony at the SASE annual conference.
-The jury is chosen bi-annually to reflect the cross-disciplinary, international, and methodologically plural profile of David Marsden’s legacy.
+The prize is awarded to papers that address substantive questions related to the study of labor markets, employment, education and training, industrial and labor relations, and human resource management, reflecting David Marsden’s unique capacity to foster theory-driven research, to engage in cross-disciplinary dialogue, and to encourage an international perspective even when focused on a single national or sectoral case.

 Past winners: